Technical SEO

 You can also generate a sitemap using a crawler.

-Let's take the example of Screaming Frog to generate an XML sitemap:
+Let's take the example of Screaming Frog:

 1. Download and install Screaming Frog SEO Spider on your computer.